Get started with Xbox Live, for Creators

 Xbox Live Creators Program offers an array of features designed to help promote your game and keep gamers engaged:

-- Xbox Live Data Platform - Stats, Leaderboards help drive engagement of your game by letting gamers compete to beat their friends and move up the ranks.
+- Xbox Live Player Data: Stats, Leaderboards, and Achievements help drive engagement of your game by letting gamers compete to beat their friends and move up the ranks.

-- Xbox Live Storage Platform - Connected Storage, Title Storage offers free save game roaming between devices so gamers can easily continue game progress between Xbox One and Windows PC.
+- Xbox Live Cloud Storage: Connected Storage, Title Storage offers free save game roaming between devices so gamers can easily continue game progress between Xbox One and Windows PC.

-- Xbox Live Social Platform - Profile, Friends, Presence lets gamers connect with friends and talk about your game.
+- Xbox Live Social features - Profile, Friends, Presence lets gamers connect with friends and talk about your game.

 6. Release your game